andreafailla/fairnet/README.md

 Within the _FairNet_ library, we propose two independent algorithms -- _FairLabel_, and _FairEdges_.

-_FairLabel_ is intended to be used with networks where some nodes have missing metadata.
-It employs a genetic algorithm to find for these nodes the combination of labels that most reduce the number of marginalised nodes (following the above metric).
+_FairLabel_ is intended to be used when some nodes have missing metadata.
+It employs a genetic algorithm to fill these nodes with the combination of labels that most reduce the number of marginalised nodes (following the above metric).

-_FairEdges_ finds a combination of edges to be added that minimises the number of marginalised nodes with relatively limited modifications to the network.
-Edges are selected following the triadic closure principle (e.g., we assume that a non-existing edge that would close 10 triangles is more likely to appear than one that would close 2 triangles).
+_FairEdges_ finds a combination of edges to be added minimising the number of marginalised nodes, with relatively limited modifications to the network.
+Edges are selected following the _triadic closure principle_ (e.g., we assume that a non-existing edge that would close 10 triangles is more likely to appear than one that would close 2 triangles).
 Plausible edges are then encoded in a binary vector.
 Starting from such a vector, a genetic algorithm tries to minimise the number of marginalised nodes.
-If equal solutions are found, the one with fewer interventions is prioritised.

 Experimental results show that the _FairNet_ library successfully reduces the number of discriminated nodes.

 <p align="center">